 For the first 2 months I pumped every 3 hours, even at night.
 It was a pain but worth it in the end.

 Then I went to pumping every 4 hours during the day and once at night and then I eventually just cut out the night session.
+Honestly, I probably shouldn’t have cut out the night sessions so early because my supply definitely went down when I did.

 Once again, everyone is different and everyones body will respond differently so just play around and see what exclusive pumping schedule works best for you.